Main content

 Do You Need to Apply for CPT Authorization?

-If you are an F-1 student on an Emory I-20, and seek to do any type of off-campus work, externship, internship, etc. – whether for pay, for credit, or as a volunteer – you should secure CPT authorization (or, in the alternative, OPT authorization) before you begin, so as not to jeopardize your immigration status.
+If you are an F-1 student on an Emory I-20, and seek to do any type of off-campus work, externship, internship, practicum or training experience, etc. – whether for pay, for credit, or as a volunteer – you should secure CPT authorization before you begin, so as not to jeopardize your immigration status.

 For all CPT Requests: